 Can we continue higher?
 Yes, of course, we can, but is it realistic?
 Do you have the volume?
 Those are always things to consider because the market can continue to move higher without volume, but then, the move is not as real as a move that has volume behind it.

 Because that’s when you get people truly stepping up, truly doing the support or the resistance, selling into those movements or buying into those movements, otherwise it could be the shorts taking profits, or it could be the longs taking profits in both directions.

 I look now, if I take May, the bounce here was on 89.3 million on the daily.
 The sell here was on 85 million, on the upper side, 85 million on the sell, 89 on the buy.
 We take things higher, how about here on the sell?
-115 on the sell, which is a lot more, we change direction, how much was on the buy the next day, 105, so we add 115 million, all the way to 105 for the buy side.
+One hundred fifteen on the sell, which is a lot more, we change direction, how much was on the buy the next day, 105, so we add 115 million, all the way to 105 for the buy side.

-Didn’t have enough energy to contain it, so as we start selling off, we get 73 million, then we get 113, then we get acceleration of 117, and then you get 125.
+Didn’t have enough energy to contain it, so as we start selling off, we get 73 million, then we get 113, then we get an acceleration of 117, and then you get 125.
 So it starts to pick up.
 And you start doing this.

 Again, you’re looking at energy, how much energy, how much is forced on the upside, how much on the downside, what’s the bounce, what’s telling you how’s the stock moving, how is it behaving?
-And that will give you bigger picture.
+And that will give you the bigger picture.

-Keep your eyes open, be cautious, we got the labor report coming out tomorrow, that of course can move and whip around the market as well.
+Keep your eyes open, be cautious, we got the labor report coming out tomorrow, that, of course, can move and whip around the market as well.